getimmerza/immerza-sdk-package/README.md

 # immerza-sdk-package

 ## Setup
-* Add a GameObject with a ImmerzaLuaManager component into your scene
+* Add a GameObject with an ImmerzaLuaManager component into your scene
 * After that you can add a LuaComponent to any GameObject you like and reference your Lua script, the fields you want to reference from within the scene and/or any assets you want to have available in your Lua script

 ## MonoBehaviour methods